Bok Choy Recipes: The Ultimate Guide to Cooking This Versatile Vegetable

 Bok choy is a wonderful addition to soups and stews, adding a subtle sweetness and a beautiful green colour.
 I love to add it to soups in the last few minutes of cooking so that it stays crisp and tender.
 The bok choy adds a depth of flavour to the soup without overpowering the other ingredients.

-• Chicken noodle soup: Add chopped bok choy to your favourite chicken noodle soup for an extra layer of flavour and nutrition.
+• chicken noodle soup: Add chopped bok choy to your favourite chicken noodle soup for an extra layer of flavour and nutrition.
 The bok choy adds a nice crunch and a bright green colour.

 • Beef stew: Stir in some chopped bok choy during the last 15 minutes of cooking for a delicious and healthy twist.
 The bok choy adds a touch of sweetness and a nice contrast in texture.